 - True understanding of the topic

 Of course, judging a debate is never a game of pure numbers.
-You, or your team of judges, will have to bring out your best analytical skills to score each side of the debate.
+You, or your team of judges, must bring out your best analytical skills to score each side of the debate.

-Tip #3 💡 For debate in an ESL classroom, where language used is much more important than points made, you should reward criteria such as different grammar structures and advanced vocabulary, while you can also deduct points for using native language.
+Tip #3 💡 For debate in an ESL classroom, where the language used is much more important than points made, you should reward criteria such as different grammar structures and advanced vocabulary.
+At the same time, you can also deduct points for using native language.

 Step #4 – Time to Research and Write

 Everyone clear on the topic and the rules?
 Good!
 It’s time to prepare your arguments.